Promote, Enhance, and Support Pitt Business

 Kirsten Albert, BSBA '01

-Kirsten is a PwC Assurance Partner with over 18 years of experience serving a broad range of clients covering a variety of industries.
+Kirsten Albert is a PwC Trust Solutions Partner with over 20 years of experience serving a broad range of clients covering a variety of industries.
 She has primarily served multinational corporations in the industrial manufacturing, metals, consumer products and retail industries.
 Kirsten also has experience providing acquisition and divestiture assistance to both corporate and private equity clients.

-In addition to her client service roles, she supports PwC’s Industrial Products sector practice as the U.S. Metals Industry Assurance Leader and leads PwC Pittsburgh’s Diversity & Inclusion efforts with a focus on developing and mentoring diverse students & business professionals.
+In addition to her client service roles, she serves as the PwC Relationship Partner for the University of Pittsburgh and leads several of PwC Pittsburgh’s Diversity & Inclusion efforts with a focus on developing and mentoring diverse students & business professionals.
+Finally, she serves on the Board of Directors of The Neighborhood Academy, an independent school that provides a holistic college-preparatory education for students in grades 6-12 who come from families who demonstrate financial need.

 Gerald Anderson, MBA '16